 Jara, the Jungle Goddess, had created Jarasandha by uniting the two halves of a divided-son born to King Brihadratha.
 There was only one way by which Jarasandha could be killed: the two halves of his body had to be ripped apart.
 After Jarasandha’s death, Krishna, Bhima, and Arjuna did not usurp his Kingdom of Magadha.
-They installed his son Sahadeva on the throne and departed from the kingdom.
-In the Mahabharata war, Sahadeva fights on the side of Krishna and the Pandavas, the people who were responsible for his father’s death.
+They installed his son Sahadeva on the throne and then departed from the kingdom.
+In the Mahabharata war, Sahadeva fought on the side of Krishna and the Pandavas, the killers of his father.

-The notion that the throne of a kingdom should go to the rightful heir has been part of the Hindu tradition since the Vedic period.
+The notion that the throne should go to the rightful heir has been part of the Hindu tradition since the Vedic period.
 When a king defeated another kingdom and killed its ruler, in most cases he allowed the next person in the legitimate line of succession to occupy the defeated kingdom’s throne.
-This system of the throne always going to the legitimate heir has hindered the consolidation of the Indian subcontinent into a single empire.
-In this land, for much of history, there have been around 500 hereditary kings who could trace their ancestry to the ancient periods.
-They often went to war but most winners did not try to annex the kingdom of the losing side.
-This code of hereditary right of succession probably led to fewer wars.